Article provided by Annmarie Skin Care for the January issue of Health Hero Magazine.

 The rebalancing of your skin’s acid mantle can manifest itself as breakouts, especially if you are breakout prone, to begin with.
 As your skin works towards a pH that it likes, you might also see skin that is dry or redder than normal.
 If you are going off of an acne-suppressing ingredient, it makes sense that those symptoms would resurface.
 This is because the ingredient was simply suppressing, not healing your skin.

-If you normally experience breakouts, pay attention to the size and location on your face.
-Maybe you normally get acne hormonally (which generally show up on your chin) or notice acne most often on your forehead (indicative of intestinal stress), but now it’s showing up in different areas of your face, or all over.
+If you normally experience breakouts, pay attention to the size and location of your face.
+Maybe you normally get acne hormonally (which generally shows up on your chin) or notice acne most often on your forehead (indicative of intestinal stress), but now it’s showing up in different areas of your face, or all over.
 That’s a sign that the breakouts are detox related.
 They might be a different size than you normally experience, also, so watch out for that.

-The detox process should last a couple weeks, but if you continue to be breaking out beyond then, you should look into addressing the internal causes of acne.
+The detox process should last a couple of weeks, but if you continue to be breaking out beyond then, you should look into addressing the internal causes of acne.
 Not everyone breaks out while their skin detoxes.
-Some people will see redness or dryness when switching to a new skin care line.
+Some people will see redness or dryness when switching to a new skincare line.
 Most natural ingredients are less harsh than chemical ones, but that doesn’t mean your skin doesn’t need to adjust to them first.

 Tips for Skin Detox

-- If you’ve been using benzoyl peroxide, retinol, or another harsh skin care ingredient, it’s a good idea to wean yourself off slowly.
-Over a two week period, decrease the amount of frequency with which you use products containing that ingredient.
+- If you’ve been using benzoyl peroxide, retinol, or another harsh skincare ingredient, it’s a good idea to wean yourself off slowly.
+Over a two-week period, decrease the amount of frequency with which you use products containing that ingredient.
 That will help your skin’s acid mantle adjust gradually.

 - Don’t swap all of your products at once.
-If you’re switching to organic skin care, start with your cleanser, toner, and perhaps moisturizer.
+If you’re switching to organic skincare, start with your cleanser, toner, and perhaps moisturizer.
 You can even go one by one if your skin is very sensitive.
 That way, you don’t shock your skin too much at one time.

 - Help your body cleanse.
 Engage in vigorous exercise if you can, or visit a sauna to sweat it out.
 Make sure to shower afterward and use a natural body wash to rinse everything off.